davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 > *“Its hard to see the Truth for programmed People”* (68’50)

-> *“Paradise is not a Place, its a State Consciousness”* (48’)
+> *“Paradise is not a Place, its a State of Consciousness”* (48’)

 > *“Stars cant shine without Darkness”* (57'50)

 > *“I hope we find true Peace one Day”* (70’37)

 Referring to the last quote, the artist indicates that he found his peace in surfing.
 We see him - sometimes even with a mask on - shredding the waves of Costa Rica.
-It is fascinating to see how this contrast to the city life seems to relax him.
-The letters we see him painting on paper and walls in central america seem more rounded and fluid.
+It is fascinating to see how this contrast to the city life relaxes him, which then converts to his art.
+The letters we see him painting on paper and walls in Central America seem more rounded and fluid.

 ![mr-p-p_colombe-gold](/images/colombe-gold.png)

-That being said, Mr. Paradox Paradise also communicates beliefs which a general public would probably consider conspiracy theories.
+That being said, Mr. Paradox Paradise also communicates beliefs which a general public would probably consider to be conspiracy theories.
 He believes in aliens and elements of the QAnon group.
 He points out so-called ‘truth seekers’ like ufologist [Steven M. Greer](https://en.wikipedia.org/wiki/Steven_M._Greer) and Author [David Icke](https://en.wikipedia.org/wiki/David_Icke).
 According to Wikipedia, the ladder is accused of being antisemitic.
 I cannot judge this.
-At this point, I just want to make clear that I distance myself from any antisemetic ideas and holocoust denial.
+At this point, I just want to make clear that I distance myself from any antisemitic ideas and holocaust denial.
 Mr. Paradox Paradise is self-thought.
 He is critical of the school system and would like to see children practicing meditation.

 What fascinated me about Mr. Paradox Paradise, is the immense accumulation of talent.
 There is this radical artform itself - the painting and the abseil.
 But then we see him manipulating locks, for which he is building his own tools.
 He customizes his own drones and performs drone flights which remind me of drone racing.
 And then there is the IT part.
 His phone looks as if it was encrypted with a custom android ROM.
 As previously mentioned, he directed and edited the movie.
 And that seems very professional to me.
-I really enjoyed how the pictures and the music works together.
-I have no idea how diificult train and bus surfing is, but Mr. Paradox Paradise's skateboarding and surfing skills are certainly above average.
+I really enjoyed how the pictures and the music work together.
+I have no idea how difficult train and bus surfing is, but Mr. Paradox Paradise's skateboarding and surfing skills are certainly above average.
 We see him performing a skateboard trick - might be an impossible flip - on a curved rooftop.
-Most skaters will never be able to perform this trick independet from the location.
+Most skaters will never be able to perform this trick independent from the location.
 He also shapes and designs his own beautiful surfboards.
 That being said, he chose this artform and life.
-With this skill set he has, I am convinced that could also be successfull in 'normal' job.
+With this skill set he has, I am convinced that could also be successful in 'normal' job.
 At the end of the film, Mr. Paradox Paradise mentions that he is now ready to sell his art in galleries.
 I hope he will find the peace that he is obviously looking for.
 Good luck.

 # CRYPTO

 With the content described above, it is obvious that freedom and anonymity are elemental for Mr. Paradox Paradise.
 In that spirit, the film is embedded in a Web3 experience.
 For now, the website is the only way to access the movie.
 But the artist seems to be working on a physical release as well.
 For me personally, watching this movie was the first real application of Cryptocurrencies.
 The website spiritual-letters.com can be connected with a crypto wallet.
 Per recommendation of the website, I used Metamask for this purpose.
 A minimum donation of 0.04 BNB (about 14 EUR as of today) is required to watch the movie.
 Now BNB, short for Binance Coin, can only be purchased on crypto exchange Binance.
-So the process is as follows:
+So, the process is as follows:

 1. Get an account on Binance.
 2. Convert 'fiat money' to Binance Coin (BNB).
 3. Set up a Metamask wallet in your browser.
 4. Transfer BNB from Binance Exchange to your wallet.
-5. On the spiritual letters website, you connect the Metamask wallet with the website.
+5. On the spiritual-letters website, you connect the Metamask wallet with the website.
 6. Perform the donation.
 7. As soon as the transaction is confirmed on the blockchain, the trailer video on the website is replaced by the 72 minutes long movie.
 You might need to refresh the website.

 The user journey is rather complicated, but I really enjoyed this experiment.
 Just recently, the artist added a new [instruction video]( https://youtu.be/fcVClr2-fXg) on YouTube, in order to make this process clearer.
-However, it mee, it was something new and I think that this experience fits very well to the movie itself.
+However, for me, it was something new and I think that this experience fits very well to the movie itself.

 ---